 The overall road network in France shows relatively high road density in comparison with the EU average.
 Motorway density on the other hand is similar as the EU average.
 The indicator for the quality of road infrastructure is based on the judgements made by road users themselves.
-For France, a score of 6 (on a value scale from 1 to 7) is given, which is one of the highest scores.
+For France, a score of 5.4 (on a value scale from 1 to 7) is given, which is above the score of most other countries.